kylecombs/emoji_garden/README.md

-# Emoji Garden Script for twitter bot
+# Emoji Garden Script for Twitter Bot

 Emoji garden is a procedural script for growing gardens of emojis